Skip to content

 If there are no derived identities, send an empty {} request body.

-Once the Redis cache expires, Fides no longer has the original identity data and the privacy request should be resubmitted.
+When a request expires, it will be given an error status and require resubmission.
+Once the Redis cache expires, Fides no longer has the original identity data, and the privacy request should be resubmitted.